Azure/aaz-dev-tools/docs/pages/usage/cli_generator.md

 ### Miss command models

-When you open a module/extension, you may encounter `Miss command groups in aaz:...` error.
-That's because in your module/extension, some commands generated but in your local `aaz` repo the related command models don't exist.
+When you open a module/extension, some commands may be generated in your module/extension while the related command models don't exist in your local `aaz` repo, either the command model itself or the version generated in the module is missing.
+Commands whose model is missing are not displayed in the command tree, commands whose version is missing fall back to the latest version in your local `aaz` repo.
+A warning listing them is displayed in the generate dialog.

+Generation is not blocked:

+- **Generate Edit Only** keeps the code of those commands untouched.
+- **Generate All** regenerates the whole `aaz` folder from your local `aaz` repo, so the code of those commands is **deleted** or **regenerated with another version**.

 It can be resolved by two ways:

 #### Sync the latest change of `aaz` repo in upstream